hrydgard/ppsspp-site/docs/reference/mac.md

 ## Installation

-You can now download PPSSPP as a regular .dmg, which you can just open, and then drag PPSSPP to Applications, the way you install most normal Mac apps.
+You can now download PPSSPP as a regular .dmg file, which you can just open, and then drag PPSSPP to Applications, the way you install most normal Mac apps.
 The operating system might warn you that it's downloaded from the internet, just accept that, of course.

 ## Where's my save data?